Emberley/ML-AI-Research_Portfolio/README.md

 ## Highlights

 - **RayBNN (3D Ray-Traced Biological Neural Network):** Enhancement of RayBNN architecture to test adaptility and reasoning capability
-- **Policy Distillation:** Research on RL teacher policy trained on Atari dataset and distiled into the RayBNN
+- **RL Policy Distillation:** Research on RL teacher policy trained on Atari dataset and distiled into the RayBNN
 - **LLM Knowledge Distillation:** Research on transferring reasoning capabilities from large language models into RayBNN
 - **Coursework Projects:** Includes NLP analysis, stock volatility analysis, network analysis, PCA for drug design, and battery storage optimization with RL.